Coronavirus: Council service disruption

 All cemeteries in the city remain open but visitors must adhere to social distancing measures and stay 2 metres apart from people outside their household or support bubble.

-Local elections and elections for the Police and Crime Commissioner did not go ahead in May 2020 and have been postponed for one year.
+The postponed Local elections and elections for the Police and Crime Commissioner will take place in May 2021.

 Household Waste and Recycling Centres